johnae/spook/README.md

 ## Spook

-Spook is aiming to be a light weight replacement for [guard](https://github.com/guard/guard).
+Spook is aiming to be a light weight replacement for [guard](https://github.com/guard/guard) and much more.
 It's still early days but I'm using it every day for work.
-It is mostly written in [Lua](http://www.lua.org) and [moonscript](https://github.com/leafo/moonscript) with a sprinkle of C. It's built as a static binary with no dependencies.
+It is mostly written in [Lua](http://www.lua.org) and [moonscript](https://github.com/leafo/moonscript) with a sprinkle of C. It's built as a static binary with no external dependencies.
 The ridiculously fast [LuaJIT VM](http://luajit.org/) is embedded and compiled with Lua 5.2 compatibility.
-All extensions and such should be written in [moonscript](https://github.com/leafo/moonscript).
+Extensions easily written in [moonscript](https://github.com/leafo/moonscript).

 You can download releases from [spook/releases](https://github.com/johnae/spook/releases).
 Currently only available for Linux x86_64 and Mac OS X x86_64.